fuszenecker/Kubernetes/README.md

     --set nfs.path=/srv/nfs
 ```

-Later on, you can use the storage class `nfs-client` for dynamic provisioning:
+Later on, you can use the storage class `nfs-client` for dynamic provisioning.

 ### Install Longhorn